 Users like media, especially videos; they can be fun and informative.
 On mobile devices, videos can be an easier way to consume information than text.
 For a good user experience, videos should not need more than the available bandwidth.
 Users should be able to use them no matter what device they're viewing them with.
-Users should never need to wait for download.
-Who likes it when they press play and nothing happens?
+Users should never need to wait for media to download.
+Nobody likes it when they press play and nothing happens.

-You've no doubt consumed video on your own device.
-Which means that nothing in that last paragraph suprises you.
+You've no doubt consumed video on your own device, which means that nothing in that last paragraph surprises you.
 Now you need to learn how to put a video or other media file on your own website.
-The technical requirements of that work should be in service to the user experience.
-Those technical requirements are:
+The technical requirements of adding media should be in service to the user experience.

-- Versions of a media file in common web-friendly formats containing both audio and video streams.
+- Versions of a media file are in common web-friendly formats containing both audio and video streams.

-- A resolution appropriate for your users' devices.
+- The resolution is appropriate for your users' devices.

-- A bitrate that doesn't overload your users' network bandwidth.
+- The bitrate doesn't overload your users' network bandwidth.

-- Viewable on all major browsers using appropriate technologies.
+- The result is viewable on all major browsers using appropriate technologies.

-There are four approaches you can take displaying video on a site.
+There are four approaches you can take when displaying video on a site.

-- Upload your content to a hosting site such as YouTube or Vimeo.
-These options do not preclude displaying from within your website.
+- Upload your videos to a media hosting provider such as YouTube or Vimeo.
+These options require you to embed their players within your site.

-- More full-featured embedding using a video library such as Google's Shaka Player, JW Player, or Video.js.
+- More full-featured embedding using a video library such as Shaka Player, JW Player, or Video.js.

-This site has three parts.
-In the first, I'll provide information prerequisite to adding media to your site.
-This includes explaining how media files are put together and basics about the applications you'll need to prepare your files for the web.
-The second section explains how to prepare your files.
-In the last, I show how to embed a media file in a web page and make it accessible.
+The media collection has three parts.
+In this first section, we'll provide concepts and prerequisite information to adding media to your site.
+This includes explaining how media files are put together, basics about the applications you'll need to prepare your files for the web, and streaming concepts.
+The second section explains how to prepare your files and convert them to various formats and optionally add encryption.
+In the last section, we'll show you how to embed a media file in a web page, discuss autoplay best practices, using media frameworks, taking videos offline, and making your videos accessible.